arnobsanzam/odyssey/content/blogs/Lessons Learned - A Developer's Guide to Best Practices and General Guidelines/index.md

 Having experienced the challenges of writing and deploying code, I understand the value of having a reliable set of guidelines to follow.
 With this in mind, I have taken the initiative to compile a list of crucial tips to aid in navigating the intricacies of managing downtime and meeting deadlines.
-This resource is not only intended for your benefit, but also serves as a personal reminder for myself.
+This resource is not only intended for your benefit, but also serves as a reminder for myself.

 ## Adding Value Without Disrupting Stability